panzerdp/dmitripavlutin.com/content/posts/061-utility/index.md

 clutters the JavaScript bundle with functions that are not used.

-The sections [3.1 Cherry pick functions](#31-cherry-pick-functions) and [3.2 Tree shaking](#32-tree-shaking) describe the tips how to include only the used functions into the bundle.
+The sections [4.1 Cherry pick functions](#41-cherry-pick-functions) and [4.2 ES2015 modules enable tree shaking](#42-es2015-modules-enable-tree-shaking) describe how to include only the used functions into the bundle.

 ### 3.2 Tight coupling